andresqui0416/Grant-Tagging-System/README.md

 # Grant Tagging System

-A React frontend and Python Flask backend system for categorizing and displaying grants with intelligent tagging.
+A React frontend and Python Flask backend system for categorizing and displaying grants with intelligent tagging and MySQL database integration.

 ## 🚀 Features